seedplugins/wp-link-status/readme.txt

 In the same way, if the site you are crawling implements browser password protection, you need to remove this password restriction in order to work properly.

+Another issue happens with security plugins, we have detected problems with plugins like **Wordfence**, **All In One WP Security & Firewall**, and **WP Secure** (there maybe others).
+So if you have issues you need to deactivate these plugins in order to run the crawler properly.

-= I have activated this plugin from a multisite but seems that it does not work.
+= I have activated this plugin from a multisite but seems that it does not work. =

 Currently there is no support for network activation in multisite installs.
 The plugin needs to be activated locally for each single blog of your multisite.
 Otherwise, it is advisable to run only one scan at the same time per each blog or web server.

 = This plugin works for ACF or Advanced Custom Fields as well? =

-Yes, at the end ACF works the same way that normal custom fields.
+Yes, at the end ACF works the same way that normal custom fields, as long as the ACF value for a custom field does not use special data structures (like serialized array values, per example).

 You can add the custom field name in the "Content options" tab of the scan, selecting if it is an expected full URL or a content with links.